Faculty Development & Mentoring Overview

 Ideally, brand new faculty members will join the Incubator at the beginning of their second year, after the initial on-boarding processes have been completed and the faculty member has become familiar with the institution.
 However, exceptions to this time-line can be considered in select circumstances.

 First, through our monthly department meetings topics such as education, teaching skills are discussed on a regular basis.
 Monthly research seminars are offered in our grand round series also involve faculty discussion about teaching aspects for research trainees and faculty.
 Of eleven sub-specialty divisions in the department, each has specific aspects of fellowship training for the discussion of teaching and assessment skills.
-In conjunction with the on-going IAMSE webinars and other monthly presentations, scheduled by Office of Professional Development and Faculty Affairs (PDFA), frequent topics are also covered and available.
+In conjunction with the on-going IAMSE webinars and other monthly presentations, scheduled by the Faculty Affairs and Faculty Development office, frequent topics are also covered and available.
 Multiple venues of faculty development activities sponsored by General Internal Medicine professional organizations such as American College of Physicians as well as sub-specialty organizations, provide opportunities for each faculty member's professional development.
 Each faculty member is required to submit an annual faculty assessment where evaluation of teaching skills is an intrical part of that evaluation.
 Department expectations for teaching and other areas of service are available in the left column links of the is page.

 Second, The Doctors As Teachers (DAT) Program is a 12-session course with a focus on teaching physicians the theory and skills necessary to advance as excellent teachers in medical education.
 Chief residents will be invited to attend this course, as well as incoming junior faculty and any senior faculty interested.
 DAT teaches topics on the foundations of teaching excellence including learning theories, teaching methods, motivating the learner, the difficult learner, giving feedback, setting expectations, and time management.
 Additionally, the course focuses on the use of advanced organizers to teach complex concepts in medicine.
 Each session starts with a 15-minute small group discussion to answer the Question of the Day, a question that focuses on a challenge surrounding the topic for that days session.
 This is followed by a 30 to 45 minute lecture to educate faculty learners on that subject.
 Finally, at the end of each session, 1-2 faculty learners present an approach to a clinical topic that they (and subsequently other faculty learners) can teach in the clinical setting to medical students/residents in 10 minutes or less.
 The goal for this approach to a clinical topic is to take the format of an advanced organizer if possible.
 This course is offered at the beginning of each academic year for incoming junior faculty.
 Check with the Department Administrator for the schedule.

-All junior faculty members are encouraged to take advantage of the seminars and other offerings of the school-wide Office of Professional Development and Faculty Affairs (PDFA), led by Dr. Robert Klein.
+All junior faculty members are encouraged to take advantage of the seminars and other offerings of the school-wide Faculty Affairs and Faculty Development office, led by Dianne Durham, PhD.
 Visit the Faculty Training Calendar (located in the right column) and our department training programs here:

 Individual Development Plans